NakiriYuuzu/ExpenseApp/README.md

 # 💰 Expense App 💰

-Expense App is a simple and easy-to-use application for tracking your daily expenses.
+Expense App is a simple and easy-to-use application for tracking your weekly expenses.
 With a clean and intuitive interface, you can easily record your expenses, view your spending patterns, and set budgets for different categories.

 ## Screenshots & Demo
 <div style="overflow-x: auto;">